EmmanuelM-A/ifogsim-wot-extension/README.md

     - Inject node

 5. Once the application is completed, you must export (download) the entire flow (current flow) as a JSON file.

-For more detail about these constraints, view the [Technical Support Document](src/com/extensions/simulation/technical-support.md).

 ### Input Data